daniel-scs/tock/doc/reference/trd1-trds.md

 states when it was last modified.
 Draft-Version specifies the version of the draft, which MUST increase every time a modification is made.
 Draft-Discuss specifies the email address of a mailing list where the draft is being discussed.
-Final and Obsolete TEPs MUST NOT have these fields, which are for Drafts only.
+Final and Obsolete TRDs MUST NOT have these fields, which are for Drafts only.

 3.2 TRD Body